fac26/week5-clientside-dgk/README.md

 The dealer process is automated - the game result will be rendered as soon as you click stick - good luck! 🃏

+---

+## Code Review Considerations

+- The dealer automation occurs quite quickly - the end result will show the dealer's score, but will hide all the cards.
+- We have not yet implemented functionality to keep track of your score - sorry!
+- We still have some working notes hanging in the ```main``` branch.